tangshuang/webpack-bufferify/README.md

 # Webpack Bufferify

-Webpack bufferify plugin basic class, when you want to create a webpack plugin to modify output file content, just extend this class.
+This is a webpack plugin generator tool, which help you modify the output file content of webpack more quickly.

 ## Install